 There’s something warm and authentic and non-CGI about these stamps.
 They remind me of the books I had as a child.

-But the reason for this entire post is that the UK’s Royal Mail has just whipped out its Darth Maul double-bladed lightsaber and slaughtered everyone with its stunning addition to the Star Wars stamp chronology.
+But the reason for this entire post is that the UK’s Royal Mail has just whipped out its Darth Maul double-bladed lightsaber and slaughtered everyone with its stunning addition to the Star Wars stamp canon.
 It features nine classic characters from Episodes I to VI, and three new characters from the next installment, Star Wars: The Force Awakens, out in December.
 Look at these beauties.

 Well hell-lo young Han Solo!
 No no – don’t act.
 Just brood.